 There’s also another way: you can also grate apple pieces or use a meat grinder and then squeeze the juice through a few layers of cheesecloth or fabric.
 The process is very time-consuming and the outcome is noticeably worse (more pulp) then when using a juicer.

-- Pour the obtained juice (or liquid puree) into an enamel or plastic vessel with a wide neck.
+- Pour the obtained juice (or liquid puree) into a fermentation container with a wide neck.
 Taste it and dilute with water in order to lower acidity.
-Add the ferment or wine yeast (optional) and stir.
+Add wine yeast and stir.

 - Tie the neck of the vessel with cheesecloth to protect from flies and leave it in a dark place with a room temperature for 3 days.
 After 6-14 hours you should notice a sour scent and foam on surface and bubbling.
 This means that the fermentation process has started.